2025/8/6 2026/4/3

 Business Manager Visa Japan: Can a Rental Office Qualify?
 Key Criteria & Tips

 For foreign entrepreneurs aiming to start a business in Japan, obtaining a Business Manager Visa is a crucial first step.
 The application process involves numerous requirements, among which securing a “business office” is one of the most important—yet often misunderstood—elements.
-The chosen office space is not merely a physical address; it is a fundamental component subject to strict examination by the Immigration Services Agency.

 Here are the key points covered in this article.